 The impact of gender quotas significantly changed candidate selection processes for the 2016 general election.
 The Electoral (Amendment) (Political Funding) Act 2012 encourages political parties to select at least 30% female candidates with the threshold rising to 40% by 2023.
 Parties that fail to reach this threshold lose half of their state funding.
 This reform had an immediate impact on the 2016 general election.
 In 2011, 15% of selected candidates were women.
 In 2016, this had increased to 29.6%.
-In terms of women elected as teachta dálas (members of parliament), the improvement was more modest, but still rose from 15% in 2011 to 22% in 2016.
-Interestingly the adoption of quotas did not change voting behavior.
-The Irish electorate (with the partial exception of supporters of Fianna Fáil) appear to be largely "gender blind:" people cast their vote for candidates based on their party affiliation, political experience and quality more generally.
+In terms of women elected as teachtaí dála (members of parliament), the improvement was more modest, but still rose from 15% in 2011 to 22% in 2016.
+Interestingly, the adoption of quotas did not change voting behavior.
+The Irish electorate (with the partial exception of supporters of Fianna Fáil) appear to be largely "gender blind," with voters casting their vote for candidates based on their party affiliation, political experience and profile more generally.
 (See McElroy 2018 for more detail).

-A general election was held on 8 February 2020.
+The most recent general election was held on 8 February 2020, in the narrow window between the start of the new year and the onset of the COVID-19 pandemic, which was declared by the WHO on 12 March 2020.
 The results show a continuing fragmentation of the Irish party system, which now has three medium-sized parties and no "large" parties.
 Sinn Féin attracted the most votes winning 24.5% of the popular vote, by far their best ever result (winning 37 seats).
 Fianna Fáil took 22% of the vote and 38 seats.
 Fine Gael, which led the outgoing government, placed third with 21% of the vote and 35 seats.
 Six other small parties won seats as did 19 independents.
+Notably, the Labour Party, which had governed as the second largest party in the state as recently as 2016, remains on the political margins, with six seats.
+Female participation increased slightly, from 35 to 36 teachta dálas.
+Only one female candidate was elected in the five Cork constituencies, and none at all in Limerick and Tipperary.
+Sinn Féin had the largest number of female teachta dálas (13), followed by Fine Gael (6) and Fianna Fáil (5) (Connor, 2020).

-At the time of reporting, government formation is problematic, not least because Fine Gael and Fianna Fáil are so far refusing to govern with Sinn Féin, while Fianna Fáil and Fine Gael are also saying they will not govern together.
-Further, even if any two of these three parties did agree to govern together, they would still be short of the 80 teachta dálas needed to form a majority government.
+Government formation proved problematic, not least because Fine Gael and Fianna Fáil refused to govern with Sinn Féin, while Fianna Fáil and Fine Gael also initially refused to govern together.
+More starkly, even if two of these three parties agreed to govern together, they would still fall short of the 80 teachta dálas needed to form a majority government.